Featured press, articles and publications, podcasts and videos

 Navigating the uncertainty of customer experience

 A new book explains the power of shifting from plans to preparations in order to navigate the unknown.
-CX Network catches up with the author, Dr Rebeca Homkes.
+CX Network catches up with the author, Dr. Rebecca Homkes.

 Critique: Exceptional, insightful, informative, 'real world practical', "Survive, Reset, Thrive: Leading Breakthrough Growth Strategy in Volatile Times" will prove of immense value for readers with an interest and responsibility for business management, planning, leadership, morale and motivation.